CleanroomMC/cleanroom-website/docs/groovy-script/mods/astralsorcery/starlight_altar.md

 ::::::::::

-:::::::::: details ABSTRACT mods.astralsorcery.starlight_altar.constellationRecipeBuilder() {open}
+:::::::::: details mods.astralsorcery.starlight_altar.constellationRecipeBuilder() {open id="abstract"}
 - `String[]`.
 Sets the items required in each slot of the grid as char.
 Requires either the key-based matrix or the ingredient-based matrix can be defined, not both.

     ```groovy:no-line-numbers